 The full balance of the program costs payable to Binghamton University will be billed to your student account in January.

 Withdrawal Policy: When a student commits to an education abroad program in their Terra Dotta online program application, the Office of International Education and Global Initiatives (IEGI) mirrors the Binghamton University Student Accounts refund policy for tuition, tuition differentials, and all program fees.

-Students will travel to Greece with Professor Schull, Associate Professor in the department of history.
-Opportunities for sightseeing in Athens and a tour in Leros will also be available.
+Students will travel to Greece with Professor Schull, Associate Professor in the department of history and co-director Sule Can.
+Opportunities for sightseeing in Athens will also be available.